tag/IuCasAuthentication/README.md

 $casHelper = new \IuCas\IuCasAuthentication();
 $casHelper->authenticate(); // Default behavior is 401 and die on failure.
-                            // Pass a URL to redirect on failure instead; see documentation for other options
+                            // Pass a callback if other behavior is desired; see documentation for other options

 // Continue processing file as normal